leonoel/leonoel.github.io/_drafts/asynchronous-programming-and-clojure.md

 We now have a function we can use in place of our good old println, and avoid overlapping writes to the output in multithreaded contexts, because the agent will ensure concurrent calls will be enqueued to be processed sequentially.

-### Transducers in action
+### Transducers implement behavior

-So far, the process we defined has no behaviour : it is just passing all messages it gets to another endpoint.
+So far, the process we defined has no behavior : it is just passing all messages it gets to another endpoint.
 If we want our process to apply a transformation to the stream of values, we need to define it in the reducing function we pass to `ps`.
 Fortunately, since 1.7, Clojure provides us with a very convenient way to [transform reducing functions](https://clojure.org/reference/transducers).

 In fact, agents & transducers are complementary.
 * Agents are all about control flow, and transducers are all about behavior